 Tossed through the air by the breeze, bubbles naturally drift lazily at points and gain a little adventurous speed in others.
 We wanted this play area to reflect that lightness, the fluidity of movement.
 That’s how we designed the jogger’s pathway to weave with easy weightlessness.
 It will pause, at times, to climb over slower sections with deliberation and falling with momentum in others.
 The path has long slow turns and also fast, sharp corners.
 The unpredictability keeps the trail interesting and makes the walking experience enjoyable.

 Throughout the park, there are bursts of colour – like, for example, in the shade netting on the play area.
-The play equipment and the rubber matting are vibrant and attractive.
+The play equipment and rubber matting are vibrant and attractive.
 We want the colours to summon excitement and drawing children like a magnet.
 Once the children are amused, mothers and other family members will naturally start to gather outside.
 This further lays the foundations for community activities and forming friendships.

 We gave preference to the needs of the children by prioritising their play area in our first phase.
 We did this because play and outdoor time are so crucial to the development and well-being of children.
 With no other play areas or outdoor facilities, we wanted that aspect up and ready ASAP.

-The second phase of the project will include the building and construction of the amphitheatre and the soccer field.
+The second phase of the project will include the building and construction of the amphitheater and the soccer field.
 We hope this will invite adults outdoors to shrug off their Monday to Friday worries and stresses to partake in happy outdoor time.